rexresearch

 properties of these coated samples were tested as described in

-Examples 3-5 as compared to kraft paper coated with uncross-linked
+Examples 3-5 as compared to kraft paper coated with

-soybean oil, linseed oil and paraffin wax.
-The uncross-linked
+uncross-linked soybean oil, linseed oil and paraffin wax.
+The

-oil at the 25% add on level were applied to the paper with a paint
+cross-linked soybean oil at the 25% add on level were applied to

-sprayer.
-Tensile strength and elongation to break were determined
+the paper with a paint sprayer.
+Tensile strength and elongation

-samples.
-The results presented in Tables I A and I B show that the
+for both wet and dry samples.
+The results presented in Tables I

-cross-linked coatings of the invention contribute significantly to
+A and I B show that the cross-linked coatings of the invention

-the tensile strength and elongation to break of the wetted papers.
+contribute significantly to the tensile strength and elongation

-The kinetic data for weight loss during soil burial are reported
+to break of the wetted papers.
+The kinetic data for weight loss

-in Table II and in FIGS. 5-8.
-These data demonstrate a significant
+during soil burial are reported in Table II and in FIGS. 5-8.

-effect of the cross-linked coatings in the prolongation of the
+coatings in the prolongation of the paper half life.
+Data

-paper half life.
-Data regarding the effectiveness of the coated
+regarding the effectiveness of the coated papers as plant

-papers as plant barriers are shown in FIGS. 9 and 10.
+barriers are shown in FIGS. 9 and 10.

 TABLE I A